Logo Voyage

 Gaijin houses

-If you're staying for a longer period, say a month and longer, you might be able to drastically reduce your living costs by staying in a "gaijin house".
+If you're staying for a longer period, say a month or longer, you might be able to drastically reduce your living costs by staying in a "gaijin house".
 These establishments cater specifically towards foreigners and offer at least minimally furnished and usually shared apartments at reasonable prices, and without the hefty deposits and commissions of apartments (often up to 8 months rent) paid before moving in.
 It will almost certainly be cheaper than staying in a hotel for a month, and for those coming to Japan for the first time they are also great for networking and getting to know a few locals.
 The downside is that facilities are often shared and the transient population can mean poor maintenance and dodgy neighbors.

 Gaijin houses are concentrated in Tokyo, but any other big city will have a few.
-They can be anything from ugly cramped apartment complexes with new tenants every week, to nice family run businesses in private houses, so try to get a look at the place before you decide to move in.
+They can be anything from ugly cramped apartment complexes with new tenants every week to nice family run businesses in private houses, so try to get a look at the place before you decide to move in.
 Two of the biggest letting agencies for gaijin houses in Tokyo are Sakura House and Oak House, while Gaijin House Japan has listings and classified ads covering the entire country.

 Apartments